kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

          SHA256: d8440b94f7f9174c180324ceafd4148360d9d7c916be2b910f132c58b8a943ae
 ```

-This output reveals two interesting things:
+This output reveals some interesting things:

-First, the name of the first artifact is `274425519734.dkr.ecr.eu-central-1.amazonaws.com/runner:16d9990`
+The name of the first artifact is `274425519734.dkr.ecr.eu-central-1.amazonaws.com/runner:16d9990`
-and *not* `cyberdojo/runner:16d9990` as earlier reported!
+and *not* `cyberdojo/runner:16d9990` as seen earlier!
 However, we can see the
-commit is the same (`16d9990`) and, more importantly, the SHA256 (from `kosli`s fingerprinting)
-is also the same (`9af401c...`).
+commit is the same (`16d9990`) and, more importantly, the SHA256 is also the same (`9af401c...`).
 Why the difference?
-Answer: cyber-dojo is an open source project; its git repositories are
-public, and the docker images it builds are saved to a public registry (`dockerhub`).
+Answer: cyber-dojo's docker images are first saved to a public registry (`dockerhub`)
+so anyone can run their own cyber-dojo web site.
-However, the images running inside the `aws-beta` and `aws-prod` environments
+However, the images running inside its `aws-beta` and `aws-prod`
-(which support the `https://cyber-dojo.org` web site) are *private* and are pulled from
+environments (which support the `https://cyber-dojo.org` web site) are are pulled from
-a different *private* registry (`274425519734.dkr.ecr.eu-central-1.amazonaws.com`).
+a *private* registry (`274425519734.dkr.ecr.eu-central-1.amazonaws.com`).
+But the identical SHA256 proves it is the same image with two different names.

-Second, there were *two* versions of `runner` at this point in time!
+Also, there were *two* versions of `runner` at this point in time!
-The first (from commit `16d9990`) has three instances (replicas).
+The first (from commit `16d9990`) has three replicas (you may need
+to scroll to the right to see the replica information).
 This is as expected; the `runner` service bears the brunt of cyber-dojo's load.
-The second (from commit `85d83c6`) has only one instance.
+The second (from commit `85d83c6`) has only one replica.
 What is going on?

 Let's look at the snapshot *after* `aws-prod#65`:

 ```shell {.command}